dotnet/designs/accepted/2020/better-obsoletion/obsoletions-in-net5.md

 of obsoletions below.
 All of these obsoletions will use the `UrlFormat` of `https://aka.ms/dotnet-warnings/{0}`.

-1. The Constrained Execution Region (CER) feature is no longer implemented
+1. The Constrained Execution Region (CER) feature is no longer supported.
     * DiagnosticId: `SYSLIB0004`
     * APIs:
         * `System.Runtime.ConstrainedExecution.PrePrepareMethodAttribute`